drago-ex/translator/readme.md

 Little translator for applications.

 ## Instruction
-Instructions on how to easily translate application
+Instructions on how to easily translate application.
 ```php
 /**
  * Read more about persistent annotation https://doc.nette.org/en/2.3/presenters#toc-persistent-parameters